Brown Line (CTA): Operating hours and headways

-The Brown Line operates between Kimball and the Loop weekdays and Saturdays from 4 a.m. to 1:30 a.m. and on Sundays from 5 a.m. to 1:30 a.m.
-The Brown Line Shuttle service runs only between Kimball and Belmont between 1:30 a.m. and 2:25 a.m.
-At Belmont, southbound riders can transfer to the 24-hour Red Line.
+The Brown Line operates between Kimball and the Loop weekdays and Saturdays from 4 a.m. to 2:10 a.m. and on Sundays from 5 a.m. to 1:40 a.m.
 On weekdays, service runs between three and eight minutes during rush hour, seven to eight minutes during midday, then six to twelve minutes during nighttime.

 On weekends, early morning service operates every fifteen minutes, then increases to seven to eight minutes on Saturdays during the day and ten minutes on Sundays during the day, then at nighttime every ten to twelve minutes.
-Late night service operates every fifteen minutes until the end of service, although late night trips from Kimball to Belmont stations operate every half hour Monday thru Saturday nights.
+Late night service operates every fifteen minutes until the end of service.

 During morning rush hour, several Brown Line trains bound for the Loop continue toward the Orange Line after stopping at the Harold Washington Library station; whereas several Orange Line trains bound for Kimball continue as the Brown Line after stopping at Adams/Wabash station.
+This is done to allow extra service on the Brown Line by borrowing Orange Line rolling stock, due to the limited capacity of the Kimball Yard.
+While this service does not have an official name, the CTA internally refers to it as the Tiger Line (due to the two colors resembling the stripes of a tiger).

 Rolling stock

 The Brown Line is operated with the 2600-series and 3200-series railcars.
 The Brown Line operates using eight cars during weekday rush hours and four cars at other times.
 In the meantime, CTA has completed the process of overhauling the 3200-series cars with color LED destination signs (similar to the 5000-series cars), new air conditioning systems, rebuilt propulsion systems, passenger door motors, and wheel/axle assemblies.
 The 3200-series rehabilitation began in 2015 and was completed in 2018.
 Later that year, some of the Brown Line's 3200-series cars were transferred to the Blue Line, with some of the Orange Line's 2600-series cars being transferred to the Brown Line.

 Beginning in March 2008, the Brown Line began running eight cars during rush hours, since all of the reopened or renovated stations have been rebuilt to accommodate eight cars.
-Prior to this, although ridership certainly warranted eight cars on the Brown Line during weekday rush hours, most stations on the line couldn't berth longer than six cars.
-Early morning, midday, late evening, and weekend service is generally provided by four cars, although this may be extended to eight cars due to special events and holidays.
+Prior to this, most stations on the line couldn't berth longer than six cars.
+Eight cars has since become standard for all Brown Line trains.